ebird/auk/README.md

 devtools::install_github("mstrimas/auk")
 ```

-`auk` requires the unix utility AWK and therefore currently only works on Linux and Mac OS X.
+`auk` requires the Unix utility AWK, which is available on most Linux and Mac OS X machines.
+Windows users will first need to install [Cygwin](https://www.cygwin.com) before using this package.

 Vignette
 --------